elephantrobotics/MarsCat-docs-en/page/9-questions.md

 When calling MarsCat, there is a possibility that lightning will appear.

+**10.Suddenly restart the system automatically**

+The system is automatically restarted when it is overloaded and overheated

 **9.1.2Software**

 We have solved problems with the software during testing.

 If you have any other problems about software, please contact customer service for solution.

+**1.About the system language**

+There are only two options for the system language: Chinese and English, and after setting up the language, the APP/MarsCat/repeat connection will not change.

+**2.About changing the time zone**

+The system time changes in 2-3 minutes after changing the time zone.

+**3.When it's sleep time but MarsCat did not go into sleep mode and did not display sleep animation**

+MarsCat completes the previous action first, and immediately goes into sleep mode after the previous action.

 **9.1.3Others**